svdpmukherjee/game-behavior-intervention-study/game-application/backend-FASTAPI-MONGODB/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the root of this directory with the following variables:
+3. Create a `.env` file in the root directory with the following variables:

    ```
    MONGODB_URI=mongodb://username:password@hostname:port/